pmrt/whatshidden/README.md

 ### How to close session
 If you want to close your current session all you have to do is to terminate the process (with -2 SIGINT signal if possible, e.g. CTRL + C) and close the session from your phone in `configuration > Whatsapp Web` (where you scanned the QRCode)

-The next time you run the application it'll attempt to use it, detect the invalid session and remove it.
+The next time you run the application it will attempt to use it, detect the invalid session and remove it.
 If you need to remove it manually, you can remove the `.data` directory by typing `rm -rf .data` in your terminal.
 The `.data` directory is in the root path of the application along with your chats and logs

 ### How to run Whatshidden in ARM architectures (like most Raspberry Pi's)